telia-oss/terraform-aws-concourse/README.md

 ```

-3. Add secrets for the [Github Lambda](https://github.com/telia-oss/concourse-github-lambda) (only required for the root module):
+3. Required (when using the root module) for the [Github Lambda](https://github.com/telia-oss/concourse-github-lambda)

-Add the [four required secrets](https://github.com/telia-oss/concourse-github-lambda#secrets) for the Github Lambda under the `/concourse-github-lambda/` path, e.g.:
+Create two Github Apps and add the [four required secrets](https://github.com/telia-oss/concourse-github-lambda#secrets) for the Github Lambda under the `/concourse-github-lambda/` path, e.g.:

 ```bash
 aws secretsmanager create-secret \